anywhichway/denodata/README.md

 - Beta  commenced when unit test coverage first exceeded 90%
 - The exposed API is stable.
 Additional features may be exposed.

+2023-07-26 v0.0.21 (Beta)
+  - Converted index.js to index.ts since Deno is a TypeScript first environment.

 2023-07-23 v0.0.20 (Beta)
   - Packaged tests as a module for use in Deno Deploy working.